rcrowther/need/README.rst

                 return HttpResponseRedirect('/search/list?' + query)
         return HttpResponseNotAllowed("HTTP method {0} not allowed on this view".format(request.method))

 That gives you a ready-made one page search, something like the front page of DuckDuckGo and Google.
+With another month of work and a team of five.
 However...

 Search and results on one page